Roger Mercado

-Roger "Oging" Gaviola Mercado (born August 29, 1951) is a Filipino politician who is currently congressman of Southern Leyte's 1st district since 2025.
+Roger "Oging" Gaviola Mercado (born August 29, 1951) is a Filipino lawyer and politician who is currently congressman of Southern Leyte's 1st district since 2025.
 He served as congressman of Southern Leyte's at-large district from 1987 to 1991, 1992 to 1998, 2004 to 2013, and 2016 to 2021, as well as Governor of Southern Leyte from 2013 to 2016.
 He was appointed by President Rodrigo Duterte as the Secretary of Public Works and Highways, serving from 2021 to 2022.

 Early life and education

 Mercado studied elementary at Maasin Central School from 1958 to 1964, he studied high school at St. Joseph College from 1964 to 1968, he studied political science at Silliman University from 1969 to 1977, he studied for a master's in national security administration at the National Defense College of the Philippines, and he studied AFP Command and General Staff Course Class 68-2021 Armed Forces of the Philippines Education Training and Doctrine Command and General Staff College for a master's in public management, majoring in development and security, at the Development Academy of the Philippines from 2020 to 2021.